kiwi0fruit/py-open-fonts/pypi/py-open-fonts/README.md

   If none were provided then all fonts definitions from
   $PYTHONPREFIX/fonts/open-fonts/css would be used.

+  Note that spaces would be removed from provided font names and CSS files do not contain spaces in their names.

 Options:
   -p, --pref TEXT   Generated CSS would have TEXT as prefix in URL to
                     fonts files (instead of default absolute path as URL).